🧪 pikit — Prompt Injection Kit¶

 - 🔀 Direct and indirect injection — word a payload (attack) and hide it in a carrier (channel: web page, document, Markdown, code comment, invisible Unicode, or an Agent Skill).

-- 🤖 Agent testbed — a zero-dependency function-calling loop with preconfigured scenarios (email / RAG / browser / coding) and a real tool-calling backend.
+- 🤖 Agent testbed — a zero-dependency function-calling loop with preconfigured scenarios (email / RAG / browser / coding / IM / calendar / finance / travel / social / file manager) and a real tool-calling backend.

 - 🛡️ Defenses as pluggable hooks at three points of an agent's data flow.